Blind Cigar Review: Drew Estate | Undercrown Dogma

 Experience Overall: 93

-“Throughout the entirety of this sample, I felt it was very balanced, well nuanced, complex, and provided a myriad of enjoyable flavors that would entertain any cigar smoker.
+“Throughout the entirety of this sample, I felt it was very balanced, well nuanced, complex, and provided a myriad of enjoyable flavors that would entertain any smoker.
 I myself would enjoy keeping a handful of these cigars on hand.
 While it didn’t blow my mind, I thoroughly enjoyed it and would be an easy recommendation to friends, seasoned or new to the hobby. ” –John A. (Bostoneo)

 Smoking Time (in minutes): 103